U.S. commercial paper market grows in week: Fed

-Non-seasonally adjusted commercial paper outstanding - which some analysts consider a more reliable reading than the seasonally adjusted one since it has been distorted by the financial crisis - fell $14 billion to $920.4 billion.
+Non-seasonally adjusted commercial paper outstanding - which some analysts consider a more reliable reading than the seasonally adjusted one since it has been distorted by the financial crisis - rose $5.3 billion to $945.4 billion.

 New York Treasury Desk +1-646-223-6300